 Jamieson System: uses your banjo and tool rest at the working end, and adds a captive “cage” and torque stabilized cutting tool holder.
 Laser system or video system can be mounted as illustrated above with laser.

 3. Articulating deep hollowing devices: These use a series of bars or blocks to rotate the attached cutter into and around the hollowed form.
 The boring bar is attached into the top articulator, and the entire assembly needs to be adjustable to the cutter being at midline, just like the captive devices.
 The articulation should be smooth and free flowing, and enough “reach” needs be present either with the series of articulating bars or blocks, or by moving the entire jig into the piece, once the top most hollowing is accomplished, by sliding the base of the jig inward towards the headstock.
 As with the captive tool jigs, the base is fixed to your lathe bed with a bottom plate and through bolt, though, less commonly, some may use the tailstock quill to fix the back end of the articulation in place.
-Here is a typical articulated set up: picture courtesy of JT Turning Tools.
-Again, note the separate rotary stabilizing stable rest most towards the headstock in this picture, as well as the upright rod that can hold a laser or camera set up.
+Here is a typical articulated set up: picture courtesy of Trent Bosch Tools.
+This set up actually ” captures” the tool at the handle making the entire tool end and handle part of the articulation.
+Available for different diameter boring bars up to 3/4″.

 Home made articulating deep hollowing rig: solid aluminum blocks with inset bearings on 1″ shaft pivots.
 Fully height adjustable to center cutter on 1 1/4″ shaft into base and beneath bed mounting slide.
 Post upward holds the laser or in this case, camera.
 To the left is the boring bar with cutter at the tip.